MinBZK/ai-validation/docs/projects/amt/adrs/0008-systemcard-storage.md

 ## Assumptions

-* The system card data is small to moderate in size (up to 2GB), making it manageable for SQLite.
+* The system card data is small to moderate in size (up to 255MB), making it manageable to store in databases (in postgres as well as in  in SQLite).
 * Tracking changes to the system card data over time is not a priority in the short term, but may become necessary in the future.

 ## Decision

-The system card of an algorithm system is stored solely as a JSONB blob in the projects table in Postgres, with no additional storage elsewhere.
+The system card of an algorithm system is stored solely as a JSON blob in the projects table in Postgres, with no additional storage elsewhere.

 ## Risks

 * **Data Overwrite**: As the system card is overwritten with each update, it becomes difficult to track historical changes or revert to previous states.
-* **Scaling**: As the project grows, managing larger JSONB blobs may present performance challenges, particularly when handling complex queries.
+* **Scaling**: As the project grows, managing larger JSON blobs may present performance challenges, particularly when handling complex queries.
-* **Collaboration**: Collaborating on the system card content is more difficult, as the JSONB format requires parsing and manual intervention for certain tasks.
+* **Collaboration**: Collaborating on the system card content is more difficult, as the JSON format requires parsing and manual intervention for certain tasks.
-* **Limited Querying**: While Postgres supports querying JSONB, complex queries and data manipulations may be inefficient without proper indexing or further optimization.
+* **Limited Querying**: While Postgres supports querying and indexing JSON fields, complex queries and data manipulations may be inefficient without proper indexing or further optimization.

 ## Consequences